Vietnam.vn - Nền tảng quảng bá Việt Nam

 Goldman Sachs, JPMorgan, UBS lower China GDP growth forecast to near 5%, following dismal economic data last month.

 Goldman Sachs on June 18 lowered its forecast for China's GDP growth from 6% to 5.4%.
 The pace for next year was also cut from 4.6% to 4.5%.
-Goldman Sachs said the Chinese economy is increasingly constrained by a shrinking population, rising debt and authorities curbing real estate speculation.
+Goldman Sachs believes that China's economy is increasingly constrained by a shrinking population, rising debt and authorities curbing real estate speculation.

 “Nowhere has the recovery momentum from reopening been as rapid as China.
-We expect growth challenges to persist.
-Officials are still weighing a number of economic and political factors to decide on the appropriate stimulus,” said Hui Shan, an analyst at Goldman Sachs.
+We expect the challenges to growth to persist.
+Officials are still weighing many economic and political factors to come up with the right stimulus,” said Hui Shan, an analyst at Goldman Sachs.

 The Chinese government has set a growth target of 5% this year – the lowest in more than 30 years, after missing last year’s target.
 Chinese media reported that officials met over the weekend to discuss ways to stimulate growth.